Growlanser: Wayfarer of Time: Development

 Growlanser IV: Wayfarer of Time was originally developed by Career Soft in 2003.
 The game was directed by Shinjiro Takada, who also worked on Shin Megami Tensei: Devil Survivor.
 The main scenario writers were Fuma Yato and Yo Haduki, who were also lead writers for Devil Survivor.
 The original soundtrack was composed by Tomoyuki Hamada, with new opening and ending tracks for the PSP version composed by Ryota Kozuka.

 Reception

 Growlanser: Wayfarer of Time received "mixed or average reviews" with a score of 67/100 based on 14 reviews.
-The game was praised for its unique battle system and the large amount of player choices and replay value.
-NeoSeeker stated that "With over 40 possible endings to view, Growlanser: Wayfarer of Time definitely offers a huge amount of replay value for those who appreciate it."